RegularFriend/Grassdancer_StyleGuide/README.markdown

 }
 ```

 Second, you need to create the service.
-A service should inherit from both MonoBehavior and the interface that it is attached to.
-The service should implement everything declared in its Interface as well as any functionality that is needed for the service to work, but isn't necessairly needed by the scripts that will reference the service.
+A service should inherit from both MonoBehaviour and the interface that it is attached to.
+The service should implement everything declared in its Interface as well as any functionality that is needed for the service to work, but isn't necessarily needed by the scripts that will reference the service.
 Services should be saved to Assets/Scripts/GameManagers/Services.

 __Example:__